 Intangible assets - Intangible assets are reported at cost less accumulated amortisation and accumulated impairment losses.
-Amortisation is charged on a straight-line basis over their estimated useful lives.
+Amortisation is charged on a straight-line basis over their estimated useful lives, which is up to 10 years.
 The estimated useful life and amortisation method are reviewed at the end of each annual reporting period, with the effect of any changes in estimate being accounted for on a prospective basis.